 Everton in the Community CEO Richard Kenyon said: “We are really pleased to have been awarded planning permission for The People’s Place and to move another step closer to bringing this much-needed facility to Liverpool 4.
 There was already a significant need for this facility, and this has only increased due to the coronavirus and the long-term impact that the pandemic could have on people’s well-being – including depression, anxiety and post-traumatic stress.
 We’re more committed than ever before to bring this scheme to life as quickly as possible so the confirmation that we can proceed to the next stage is very significant.”

-Fans have played their part in bringing the charity a step closer to our fundraising target by becoming a permanent part of The People’s Place and purchasing an engraved blue brick for a commemorative walkway at the facility which has been aptly named ‘Spellow Brick Lane’.
-Thanks to the generosity and support from our supporters, all bricks – have now been purchased!
+Fans can play their part in bringing the charity a step closer to our fundraising target by becoming a permanent part of The People’s Place and purchasing an engraved blue brick for a commemorative walkway at the facility which has been aptly named ‘Spellow Brick Lane’.
+Click here to purchase yours now.